vNaonLu/leetcode-daily/README.md

 LEETCODE_END_RESOLVING(Solution);
 // ...
 ```
-The approach is always appeared in the `struct` block.
-Or you can simply use the script `ldt` to cat the exist solution via:
+ Or you can simply use the script `ldt` to cat the specific solution via:
 ```sh
 # in the project root
 $ ./ldt cat <question id>